Playing with newborns: why it’s important

 - Give your baby different things to look at – outside, inside, different people or different rooms.

 - Give your baby tummy time each day using a playmat or blanket on the ground or floor.
-This encourages your baby to move and roll, gives your baby practice holding up their head and lets them see things from a different point of view.
+This encourages your baby to move and roll, gives your baby practice holding up their head and lets them see things from a different perspective.
 Always watch your baby during tummy time and put your baby on their back to sleep.

 - Talk or make sounds with your baby, and wait for them to respond.
 Make sure your baby can see your face when you talk.
 This shows your baby that conversations are about taking turns, listening and responding to social cues.
 You might be surprised at how much your baby has to ‘say’.